XRPLF/xrpl-dev-portal/content/reference-rippled.md

 _(Requires the [PayChan amendment](concept-amendments.html#paychan) to be enabled.
 [New in: rippled 0.33.0][])_

 The `account_channels` method returns information about an account's Payment Channels.
-This includes only channels where the specified account is the source, not the destination.
+This includes only channels where the specified account is the channel's source, not the destination.
+(A channel's "source" and "owner" are the same.)
 All information retrieved is relative to a particular version of the ledger.

 #### Request Format
 An example of the request format: